Aluminum Recycling: An Introduction

 The State of Aluminum Foil and Other FAQ

 Even though the world has discovered ways to recycle aluminum efficiently, there’s still plenty of nuance to the material, making the process more intriguing.
+Humanity has still not found a way to process any material of smaller size effectively unless it is through manual sorting — consider aluminum can tabs.
+It is a sign there is change to come if people continue advocating for infrastructure improvements.

 Why is Aluminum Foil not Recyclable?